SHORTLIST

 Day 1: Kuala Lumpur

 Selamat datang!
 Welcome to Malaysia.
-Your adventure begins with a welcome meeting at 6 pm at your hotel to meet your local leader and fellow travellers.
+Your adventure begins with a welcome meeting at 6 pm at your hotel, where you'll meet your local leader and fellow travellers.
 There’s plenty to do and see in Malaysia’s multicultural capital if you arrive early – you could check out the markets and street food along Petaling Street, admire the views at the iconic Petronas Towers or take in the various styles of architecture at Dataran Merdeka.
 This evening, maybe head out for an optional dinner with your group and get to know each other.

 Day 2: Ipoh

-After breakfast, head to Kuala Lumpur's historical Railway Station to board a high-speed train to the UNESCO-listed Ipoh – the capital of the Perak state.
+After breakfast, head to Kuala Lumpur's historic Railway Station to board a high-speed train to the UNESCO-listed Ipoh – the capital of the Perak state.
 Don't forget to look out the window for views of palm plantations and rice fields as you whizz through the countryside!
 When you arrive in Ipoh, take a private transfer to Perak Cave Temple – a tranquil Buddhist temple on a limestone hill.
 Wander through cool caverns where paintings of Chinese legends adorn the walls and stand beneath a 40-m-tall golden Buddha statue.
 Then, return to the city to check into your hotel and explore Old Town with your leader.
 Ipoh was a major hub during the tin rush in the 1800s and is now a haven for creatives with a thriving music scene, well-preserved heritage buildings and mural-filled laneways.

 Day 3: Tanah Merah